 According to data by Statista, in the first quarter of 2018, eBay had reached 171 million active users.
 A far cry from its humble beginnings in the living room of Pierre Omidyar where it started its life as the online auction website AuctionWeb in 1995.
 The success of eBay has been based on its ease and convenience of use, instant access to thousands of different products and the protection offered to those who use its platform to buy and sell.
+It’s also a brilliant way to find the weirdest things you’d never find anywhere else.

 Unfortunately, times have changed and there are increasing number of fraudulent claims by those who blatantly manipulate the system.
 In its attempts to protect buyers from unscrupulous transactions, eBay has instead left sellers at the mercy of scammers.
 As a result, a marketplace of simple, honest and convenient transactions is fast becoming a thing of the past.